Hospitals and health systems create quality dashboards in different ways. Please see examples from two organizations.

 Tools for the Root Cause Analysis (RCA) team, including a review a sentinel event, to understand why the event happened, and to decrease or eliminate a like event from occurring again.

-There are better ways to honor and, as appropriate, continue to involve former trustees, while also adhering to the higher standards demanded of boards today.
+There are better ways to honor and, as appropriate, continue to involve former trustees, while also

 As this grid suggests, good governance decision-making, when supported by a variety of board practices and tools, strengthens the board as a whole and its capacity to govern well.

-Checklists A Trustee Checklist to Address Time Challenges As
+A Trustee Checklist to Address Time Challenges

 The sample dashboards that follow provide examples for a multihospital system as well as a single community hospital.